prodis-opus19/prodis-opus19.github.io/docs/README.md

 # Structure
-* css - stylesheets
+* styles - css stylesheets, sorted by type
-* img - images
+* images - images, sorted by type
-* modules - javascript module
+* scripts - javascript scripts and modules

 Each page consists of a html file, main.js and a stylesheet.